chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/v14/reusable_text/server_tuning_nginx.md

-The following settings are often modified from the default as part of the tuning effort for the **nginx** service and to configure the Chef Infra Server to use TLS/SSL certificates:
+The following settings are often modified from the default as part of the tuning effort for the **nginx** service and to configure the Chef Infra Server to use SSL certificates:

 `nginx['ssl_certificate']`

-:   The TLS/SSL certificate used to verify communication over HTTPS.
+:   The SSL certificate used to verify communication over HTTPS.
 Default
     value: `nil`.

 `nginx['ssl_certificate_key']`

-:   The certificate key used for TLS/SSL communication.
+:   The certificate key used for SSL communication.
 Default value:
     `nil`.

 `nginx['ssl_ciphers']`